hupda-edpe/p/testcase/README.md

 # Usage
+Build and run Docker image:
-docker build -t=testcase .
+`docker build -t=testcase .`
-docker run -ti testcase python
+`docker run -ti testcase python`

+When in interactive Python console, import client functions:
-from testcase import *
+`from testcase import *`

+Feel free to play around with given functions and simulate the flow of a REST client.
-play with interactive python and given functions. e.g. "r = getAccessToken()" (which is the only function tested yet...)
+e.g. "r = getAccessToken()" (which is the only function tested yet...)